 “Normally, I would say no, but I’ve really enjoyed myself.
 Sure, I’ll take a desert.”

 She leaned down and asked, “Do you like chocolate?”

 Confused, he answered, “Yeah, I guess so.”

 She whispered in his ear, “I have this killer chocolate desert.
-The women in here won’t order it unless there are three of them to share it because it is so rich.
+The women in here won’t order it unless there are at least three of them to share it because it is so rich.
 You’ll love it.”

 Jerry looked at the waitress appreciating her efforts to make him comfortable.
 Smiling, he said, “I’ll try it.”

 “I’ll bring out some coffee to go with it.
 Do you like it with cream or sugar?”

 Jerry enjoyed the desert tremendously.
 He ate and drank his coffee from the massive mug she had given him, not knowing it was normally used as a soup cup.
 He watched as the women slowly emptied from the restaurant.
 It wasn’t long before he was the last customer in the place.

 The waitress sat down in the chair across from him and said, “It’s such a pleasure to see a real man eat.
 None of the picky questions about fat content, calories, carbohydrates, or brand names.”

 Very surprised she had joined him at the table, he tried to come up with some sort of comeback.
 Weakly, he said, “I like food.”